-Manipur: Two killed after World War II-era bomb explodes at border town
+Manipur: Two killed after Second World War-era bomb explodes at border town

 “We visited the site last year when a large number of bombs were recovered,” Yumnam said.

-Village Chairman Tongkhopao Baite also said that many World War II-era bombs have been recovered from the area where the explosion took place, according to the Hindustan Times.
-Baithe has requested the state government to provide necessary help to the deceased persons’ families.
+Village Chairman Tongkhopao Baite also said that many Second World War-era bombs have been found from the area where the explosion took place, according to the Hindustan Times.
+Baithe has asked the state government to provide help to the deceased persons’ families.

-In November last year, 122 unexploded artillery shells of bombs from World War II were excavated from the plot that the deceased men were digging at, according to The Indian Express.
+In November, 122 unexploded artillery shells of bombs from Second World War were excavated from the plot that the deceased men were digging at, according to The Indian Express.

-In June 2020, two mortar shells from the World War II period were found in Manipur’s Churachandpur district, according to Eastmojo.
+In June 2020, two mortar shells from the Second World War period were found in Manipur’s Churachandpur district, according to Eastmojo.
 The shells were disposed of through controlled detonation.